osmanmerdan/Fungal-ITS-Sequence-Analysis/README.md

-# Mucorales Species Identification with ITS Region Sequencing Using BLAST
+# Fungal Species Identification with ITS Sequencing
 Bioinformatic scripts to analyze ITS (Internal transcribed spacer) sequences to identify Mucorales order fungi.

 **Files:**